frozeman/meteor-template-store/README.md

 ### TemplateStore.set(id, propertyName, value, options)

-When set is called every depending reactive function where `View.get()` with the same key is called will rerun.
+When set is called every depending reactive function where `TemplateStore.get()` with the same key is called will rerun.

 - @method set
 - @param {String} id               The template instances id, best use `this._id` from your current data context.